Dillon Radunz

 Dillon Jeffrey Radunz (born March 28, 1998) is an American professional football guard for the New Orleans Saints of the National Football League (NFL).
 He played college football for the North Dakota State Bison and was selected by the Tennessee Titans in the second round of the 2021 NFL draft.

 Early life

 Radunz grew up mostly in Becker, Minnesota, after his family moved there when he was in first grade.
 He attended Becker High School, where he played basketball, football, and threw shot put and discus on the track and field team.
 He currently holds the Becker High School Shot put record at 57' 7".
 He was a two year starter at both offensive tackle and defensive end for Becker as the team went 25–1 and won back-to-back state championships.
 As a senior Radunz, was named the All-Area Football Player of the Year by the St. Cloud Times, East Central District North Division Most Valuable Player, and first-team All-State.
 He finished his high school career with 163 tackles, including 14 sacks.

-Radunz committed to play college football at North Dakota State.
+A 2-star offensive tackle recruit, Radunz committed to play college football at North Dakota State over offers from Missouri, Northern Illinois, Northern Iowa, South Dakota, South Dakota State, and Wyoming.